akka/akka/akka-docs/rst/scala/howto.rst

 .. note::

-   With this approach the scheduler will be restarted with the actor on restarts.
+   With this approach the scheduled periodic message send will be restarted with the actor on restarts.
+   This also means that the time period that elapses between two tick messages during a restart may drift off based on when you restart the scheduled message sends relative to the time that the last message was sent, and how long the initial delay is.
+Worst case scenario is ``interval`` plus ``initialDelay``.

 .. includecode:: code/docs/pattern/SchedulerPatternSpec.scala#schedule-constructor